VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     adxl_results/vibrations/*.tar.gz
     ```

-    In this example, I am excluding *.csv from inpur shaper and other data collection related files and my Nevermore filter's runtime file.
+    In this example, I am excluding *.csv from input shaper and other data collection related files and my Nevermore filter's runtime file.
 These are just things I do not want in my backup.

     Note how these directories are relative to the root of your git repository, which in our case, is `~/printer_data/config`, so just specify the paths from that point forward.